q3769/conseq4j/README.md

 It is recommended that the API client use some form of synchronization, such as a managed single caller thread or a [fair lock](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/locks/ReentrantLock.html#ReentrantLock-boolean-) , to establish a certain sequence of task submissions; leave it to the conseq4j API to provide concurrency, as well as proper sequencing, while it executes the submitted tasks.

+See API and usage samples below.

 ### The long version on usage: